Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Observations and Data Reduction

 We use {\tt dmost} to measure the equivalent width of several stellar absorption lines.
 We first determine equivalent widths for NaI:\,$\lambda$8183, 8185\,\AA{} and MgI:\,$\lambda$8807\,\AA{}.
 The strengths of the NaI and MgI lines are used as proxies for surface gravity to evaluate membership in W1.
 We model these lines as a double or single Gaussian, respectively, and integrate the resulting fitted parameters to determine equivalent widths.
 These quantities are used at the end of \S\ref{ssec:membership} to validate membership selection.

 We measure the equivalent width of the Ca II triplet (CaT) lines ($\lambda$8498, 8542, 8662\,\AA{}) as described in \citet{geha_paper1}.
-We simultaneously model the CaT lines with a Gaussian-plus-Lorentzian profile (for stars at S/N > 15 per spectral pixel) or a Gaussian profile (for stars at S/N < 15 per spectral pixel).
-We integrate the resulting fits to determine total equivalent width, which we refer to as CaT.
-From these CaT EW measurements, we derived [Fe/H] measurements for all candidate RGB stars ($M_V < 3$) assuming the empirical luminosity-dependent EW–[Fe/H] calibration from \citet{Navabi2025} which is an update to the \citet{Carrera2013} calibration using the same functional form.
-We adopt the form of the calibration based on the absolute $V$-band magnitude of each star, which we estimate by transforming our MegaCam $g-$ and $r-$band photometry (see \S\ref{ssec:ground_gaia}).
-As detailed in \citet{geha_paper1}, an error floor of 0.05\,\AA{} is added to the CaT measurements based on repeat measurements, while a 0.1\,dex error floor is included in the [Fe/H] values to account for inherent scatter in the Navabi et al.~calibration itself, noting this term dominates at S/N $>25$.
+We simultaneously model the CaT lines with a Gaussian-plus-Lorentzian profile (for stars at ${\rm S/N}$ > 15 per spectral pixel) or a Gaussian profile (for stars at ${\rm S/N}$ < 15 per spectral pixel).
+We integrate the resulting fits to determine total equivalent width, which we refer to as CaT EW.
+From these CaT EW measurements, we derive ${\rm [Fe/H]}$ measurements for all candidate RGB stars ($M_V < 3$) assuming the empirical luminosity-dependent EW–${\rm [Fe/H]}$ calibration from \citet{Navabi2025} which is an update to the \citet{Carrera2013} calibration using the same functional form.
+We adopt the form of the calibration based on the absolute $V$-band magnitude of each star, which we estimate by transforming our MegaCam $g$- and $r$-band photometry (see \S\ref{ssec:ground_gaia}).
+As detailed in \citet{geha_paper1}, an error floor of 0.05\,\AA{} is added to the CaT measurements based on repeat measurements, while a 0.1\,dex error floor is included in the ${\rm [Fe/H]}$ values to account for inherent scatter in the Navabi et al.~calibration itself, noting this term dominates at ${\rm S/N}>25$.